 There are no restrictions to the right to work or to be self-employed.
-A person has the right to work in Finland or act as self-employed as soon as they have registered the application for temporary protection with the police or the border control authority, as can be found on the website of the Ministry of Economic Affairs and Employment of Finland.
-During registration, the police or the border control authority provides the person with a printed certificate proving the right to work.
+A person has the right to work in Finland as an employee or self-employed person as soon as they have registered the application for temporary protection with the police or the border control authority (see for more information the website of the Ministry of Economic Affairs and Employment of Finland).
+During the registration, the police or the border control authority provides the person with a printed certificate proving the right to work.
 The certificate is called 'certificate of a pending application'.
 The right to work is unrestricted.

-A general rule in Section 78(3) of the Aliens Act also explicitly foresees the right to work for aliens who have been granted a temporary residence permit based on temporary protection or other humanitarian immigration.
+A general rule in Section 78(3) of the Aliens Act also explicitly foresees the right to work for foreigners who have been granted a temporary residence permit based on temporary protection or other humanitarian immigration.
 In fact, the decision on temporary protection states that the person has an unrestricted right to work.
 The person also receives a residence permit card stating that they have an unrestricted right to work.
 As mentioned on its website, the Finnish Immigration Service aims to issue decisions quickly and without undue delay.

-With respect to self-employed persons, Section 76 of the Aliens Act provides that the issuing of a residence permits for entrepreneurs is based on consideration whether the intended business activities meet the requirements for profitable business and the alien's financial resources obtained through gainful employment, business activities or in other ways during the validity period of the residence permit are sufficient.
+With respect to self-employed persons, Section 76 of the Aliens Act provides that the issuing of residence permits for entrepreneurs is based on the consideration whether the intended business activities meet the requirements for profitable business and the alien's financial resources obtained through gainful employment, business activities or in other ways during the validity period of the residence permit are sufficient.
 As nothing is agreed for persons enjoying temporary protection, these requirements need to be met also by displaced persons coming from Ukraine.